markusfalk/git-workflow/README.md

 #### Tagging

 Tags should be used to record certain releases.
 Not only for archiving purposes but also for rolling back when something goes wrong with deployment.
-It is reccomended to use annotated tags because the latest commit (default annotation) might not be sufficiently describe the whole release.
+It is recommended to use annotated tags because the latest commit (default annotation) might not be sufficiently describe the whole release.

 ```
 git tag v<semver> -m <Annotation>